 Become a sustainable Concordian

-Want to get involved in sustainability?
 Looking for some tips on how to lighten your ecological footprint on campus?
-Concordia offers students, staff and faculty more ways to get involved in campus sustainability efforts than you’ll find time for.
+Want to help Concordia reduce its environmental impact?
+There are all kinds of initiatives and groups that offer students, staff and faculty ways to get involved in campus sustainability efforts.

-During Concordia’s last Commuter Habit Survey, in 2017, over 92 per cent of students and 84 per cent of employees reported using sustainable commuting options such as walking, biking, public transportation, shuttle bus and carpooling.
+During Concordia’s last Commuter Habit Survey, in 2017, more than 92 per cent of students and 84 per cent of employees reported using more sustainable commuting options such as walking, biking, public transportation, shuttle bus and carpooling.
+Concordia's Sir George Williams Campus has even earned a silver level Vélo Sympathique certification for its bike-friendly facilities and bike education efforts.

 - Register for the secure bike parking facility to keep your bike safe downtown